 - Make It!

-- Frequently Asked Questions About Making a Candle Wreath
+- Frequently Asked Questions About Making Candle Rings

 - More Holiday Decor Ideas

-The base of this candle ring is floral foam, which makes it quite easy and forgiving to make.
+The base of candle rings are floral foam, which makes it quite easy and forgiving to make.
 You can find them in various sizes, but I usually opt for something between 6-10 inches, depending on how large I want my wreath to be.
 With the branches, it will turn out much larger than the ring.
 You also want to ensure the center is large enough for the candle to fit.

 I usually use leftovers from my other decorations or pieces of the Christmas tree itself for greenery.
 You don’t need long branches for your greenery.
 Just be sure to look for branches with strong stems.
 Branches with a flimsy stem won’t poke into the foam well.